 After your application and transcript have been reviewed (through ERAS), you will receive an e-mail from the Program Director indicating the status of your application.
 When invited, please contact Julie Campbell to schedule your personal interview.

-The interview season begins each October and ends in January.
-Interviews are typically conducted over a two day period.
-Child Neurology interviews are typically Tuesday or Thursday and will be coordinated with your Pediatrics interview on Monday, Wednesday or Friday.
+The interview season begins in October and ends in January.
+Interviews are typically conducted in one day.
+Pediatric interviews are in the morning, and Child Neurology interviews are in the afternoon.
+The evening before you interview, you will be treated to dinner by the Child Neurology residents.
 For other questions, please call Julie Campbell at (614) 722-4641.